 The Department of Physics offers a 3-2 Physics-Engineering Program.
-This is a dual-degree program where the student spends three years at West Chester and two years at one of our partner institutions, after which a student holds a B.S. in Physics from West Chester University and a bachelor's degree in engineering from the partner insitution.
+This is a dual-degree program where a student spends three years at West Chester and two years at one of our partner institutions, after which a student holds a B.S. in Physics from West Chester University and a bachelor's degree in engineering from the partner insitution.
 Students in the 3-2 program pay tuition at the institution where courses are being taken, meaning the two degrees can often be obtained for about the same cost or less than spending four years obtaining engineering degree from a private institution.
 The 3-2 program is designed to give students more time to decide on an engineering specialty.
 Students will also have received more math and science preparation when they go to the engineering affiliate institution, which can lead to greater academic success.
 Currently, we have agreements with Columbia University, Penn State University, and Philadelphia University.
 Highlights of each program are given below.
 For more detailed information and requiments, see the 3-2 curriculum schedule.

 Available majors are Applied Mathematics, Applied Physics, Biomedical Engineering, Chemical Engineering, Civil Engineering, Computer Engineering, Computer Science, Earth and Environmental Engineering, Electrical Engineering, Engineering Mechanics, Engineering and Management Systems, Industrial Engineering, Material Science and Engineering, and Mechanical Engineering, and Operations Research.